deniskabana/btr-fe-challenge/frontend/README.md

   - If I had the freedom to use REST API, I would use `@tanstack/query` and would implement `redux-persist` (or `localStorage` implementation) to allow for persisten caching, offline support and pre-loading.
 I would not use `WebWorkers`
 - Using `@carbon/react` for the first time, due to time constraints I didn't have time to make it proper UI - with theme switching, proper design and DX/UX based layout planning
   - In my own projects, I mostly use `@mui/material` v5.x or css modules
-- I hate myself for the regex I've written for scss classNames, but before I realized my fuck-up I already had way too much stuff going on.
-Technical debt, I guess 🤷‍♂️
+- I hate myself for the regex I've written for scss classNames, but before I realized my fuck-up I already had way too much stuff going on and chose to not refactor this.
+- Light and dark mode can be switched manually (with no support for remembering choices - like local/session storage) but **is derived from the client machine dark-mode preference**.